 Is there a difference between canned / frozen / fresh vegetables in terms of nutrition?

-While most people feel that fresh veggies are optimal, they may lose nutrients before they even get into your stomach.
-Raw vegetables lose some vitamins just by sitting around.
-It could take up to two weeks from the time they've been picked until they reach your plate.
-By this time, 10 to 50 percent of the less stable nutrients may have disappeared.
+While many people feel that fresh veggies are optimal, they may lose nutrients before consumption.
+Because it could take up to two weeks from the time they've been picked until they’re eaten, it’s possible that 10 to 50 percent of the less stable nutrients have disappeared.
 Still, raw, lightly prepared, or minimally processed veggies (and fruits) often have a higher nutrient value than well-cooked ones.
 To help preserve the nutrient content of veggies (and fruits) during cooking or other preparation:

-- Stick with shorter cooking times and lower temperatures (e.g., avoid deep frying)
+- Stick with shorter cooking times and lower temperatures (e.g., avoid deep frying).

 - Cook with little or no water to help retain water-soluble vitamins, such as vitamin C and the B vitamins.
-For example, steam or microwave rather than boil.
+You might try steaming or microwaving rather than boiling.
 To limit exposure to heat when cooking this way, wait until the water is boiling before adding veggies.